starrpatty28/Assessment-10/README.md

 ## Why is Agile so popular in the software development world?<br>

-_I beleive **Agile Development** is popular because its customer its flexible, the choice of Software working over documentation the having customer collaboration, and its more customer driven development._
+_I beleive **Agile Development** is popular because its customer driven and its flexible.
+The choice of Software working over documentation, having customer collaboration, and its more customer driven development._

 ## Explain the difference between plan-driven and Agile development?<br>